cloudflare/cloudflare-docs/products/ruleset-engine/src/content/rules-language/actions.md

 <Aside type="note">

-Cloudflare Firewall Rules, a product which is not based on the Ruleset Engine, supports the _Allow_ and _Bypass_ actions.
-Refer to [Firewall Rules actions](https://developers.cloudflare.com/firewall/cf-firewall-rules/actions) for more information on these specific actions.
+Cloudflare Firewall Rules, a product which is not based on the Ruleset Engine, supports a different set of actions, including the _Allow_ and _Bypass_ actions.
+Refer to [Firewall Rules actions](https://developers.cloudflare.com/firewall/cf-firewall-rules/actions) for more information.

 </Aside>